maidsafe-archive/safe-build-infrastructure/README.md

 ### Local Provision

-To get a local Jenkins environment, simply run `make jenkins-environment`.
+To get a local Jenkins environment, simply run `make env-jenkins-dev-vbox`.
 This will bring up the Jenkins master, along with a Linux and a Windows slave.
 Note that at the end of this process, the Windows machine will be rebooted to allow PATH related changes to take effect.
 The Linux slave only really has Docker on it, but the Windows machine replicates the [Travis Windows environment](https://docs.travis-ci.com/user/reference/windows/).
 The Windows machine comes up after the Jenkins master, since the master needs to be available for the Jenkins slave service to start successfully.
 After the provisioning process is complete, Jenkins should be accessible in your browser at `192.168.10.100:8080`.
 You can login with the user `chriso` - speak to someone in QA to get the password.

 ### AWS Development Provision